 One endures pain, suffering, injustice in one part of a village, city, state, country while only yards, streets, rivers and bridges away- people live extravagantly, daily living as lush and luxurious as most can only imagine.
 Somewhere in the middle is where most want to be, in a comfortable, safe place.
 That is not asking too much, yet presents huge challenges and is not as simple as one would like it to be.
 At the end of the day it is a peaceful, quiet existence that people hope and work for but may or may not be equipped with the tools, skills, support, opportunities and resources to manage a descent way of life.

-~ I think of the softer side of people, that dark day evoked.
+On September 11th, 2001, I recall the confusion, disbelief, shock of watching breaking news reports and listening to radio broadcasts at work, describing, analyzing the horrific events that would knock the wind out of America and those who love the United States. ~ I think of the softer side of people, that dark day evoked.
 People seemed to appreciate one another more, to display a little more kindness and respect.
 An air of mystery lingered for several days as a humbler people emerged in neighborhoods, rural areas, metropolis' and inner city life.
 The trauma, all the tragedy incurred upon a nation once considered invincible, indestructible, the most powerful of all- blindsided by hostile, maniacal forces.
 A shift occurred, people left to discern what it's all about with more gratitude, less attitude, more humility, honor and compassion for one another.

 No comments: